TPapiernik/Module_03_Challenge/README.md

 to see if the County or Candidate on that row is already present in the Dictionary.
 If not, it is added accordingly and included in the analysis.

+As a test of this functionality, the analysis source code was copied and modified as `PyPoll_Challenge_TEST.py`, and the original `election_results.csv` source file was copied and renamed `election_results_TEST.csv`.

+To `election_results_TEST.csv`, beginning on line 100, 100,000 sample votes were added for ***TEST COUNTY*** and ***TEST CANDIDATE***, under ***Ballot ID: 0000000***.
+The analysis was re-run to output `election_results_TEST.txt`.

+To see how these TEST VOTES affect the results, a screenshot of `election_results_TEST.txt` can be seen below in [Additional Resources](https://github.com/TPapiernik/Module_03_Challenge#additional-resources): Figure 3.

-However, if a more complex election were to be audited, for instance if the dataset also included statewide votes for Governor, the code would have to be modified accordingly in order so that these votes would be tallied correctly according to election rules.
-The nature of these modifications would necessarily depend on the structure of the Input data provided.
+If a more complex election audit situation were to be taken into consideration, for instance if the dataset also included statewide votes for Governor or Senator, the code would have to be modified accordingly in order so that these votes would be tallied correctly according to election rules.

+One way to take this into consideration would be to add an additional Boolean `Statewide?` column to the `election_results.csv` Input File.
+The vote on a given row could be checked in an if statement and added to a separate set of Statewide Candidates and Votes Dictionaries.
+For further classification, a `Race Type` String Categorical column could also be added to take into account agreed-upon inputs such as **Congress**, **Senate**, **Governor**, etc. and these votes could be tallied by category accordingly.

 ## Additional Resources